Subkelvin tunneling spectroscopy showing Bardeen-Cooper-Schrieffer superconductivity in heavily boron-doped silicon epilayers

-Recent tunnel junction experiments performed on specific arrays of microdefects in doped Silicon have yielded a large energy gap, which was attributed to a high-temperature superconductivity~\cite{bagraev21,*bagraev0806}.
+Recent tunnel junction experiments performed on specific arrays of microdefects in doped silicon have yielded a large energy gap, which was attributed to a high-temperature superconductivity up to 150 Kelvin~\cite{bagraev21,*bagraev0806}.
 Here, in order to confirm the superconductivity origin of the measured gap of excitations, we varied the sample temperature and recorded the corresponding local differential conductance.
 A typical set of differential conductance data at different temperatures, obtained for sample B1 at a single position $a$, is presented at the top of Fig.~\ref{fig1_dIdV}.
 As expected, the amplitude of the energy gap decreases by increasing the sample temperature (lower to upper curve at zero bias), while the smearing also increases.

-At every sample temperature, the value of superconductivity gap can be obtained by fitting the spectrum with a BCS expression.
-This allowed us to determine the temperature dependence of the superconducting gap.
+At every sample temperature, the value of the superconductivity gap can be obtained by fitting the spectrum with a BCS expression, which allowed us to determine its temperature dependence.
 Fig.~\ref{fig2_GapT} presents this data for three different positions (1, 2 and 3) in sample~B3.
 The distance between 1 and 2 on one hand and (1,2) and 3 on the other hand was respectively below and above the estimated superconducting coherence length.
 At these three different positions, the energy gap values coincide within the error bars.

 The temperature dependence of the gap is also well fitted by the thermally-smeared BCS prediction displayed as the continuous line in Fig.~\ref{fig2_GapT}.
 It follows for sample~B3 a zero temperature energy gap $\rm{\Delta(0) = 78\pm 9~\mu eV}$ and a local critical temperature $T_c =$~480~$\pm$ 30~mK.
 The critical temperature accessed in this way is a local quantity.
 It corresponds to a value close to the tail of the superconductive resistive bulk transition (see dotted curve in Fig.~\ref{fig2_GapT}), which sits at $T_c \approx$~510~mK.
 This distinction between the 'resistive' and the local critical temperature properly reflects the difference between the transport measurement and the local probing.